Ecology, Evolution, and Environmental Biology

 Students planning on continuing into graduate studies in environmental biology or related fields are encouraged to take organic chemistry and genetics.

-Ecology and Evolution Track within the Environmental Biology Major
+Ecology and Evolution Track within the Environmental Biology Major: for students who entered in or before the 2024-25 academic year.

 The ecology and evolution track within the environmental biology major requires 50 points, distributed as follows: